scottisloud/scottisloud.github.io/content/_index.md

 ### Currently

 I am currently a Solutions Architect at [1Password](https://1password.com).
-I help people implement our enterprise integrations and developer tools into their work.

 ### As a human

 I am an enthusiastic cook and bread baker, a freelance sound engineer, and tech hobbiest.
-You may also see me riding my bike around town; fussing over coffee; reading sci-fi, fantasy, and lit-fic; improvosing; and playing guitar.
+You may also see me riding my bike around town, fussing over coffee, reading sci-fi, fantasy, and lit-fic, learning improv comedy; and playing guitar badly.

 ### Previously